zestyai/engineering-test-backend/README.md

 This test is an opportunity for you to demonstrate your comfort with developing back-end services, similar to a day-to-day project you might encounter working on our team.

 ## Assignment
-Your goal is to create a RESTful API (see [API Specification](#api-specification)) that can find and manipulate images and geographical data using property data stored in a SQL database and images stored in cloud storage (See [Feature List](#feature-list)).
+Your goal is to create a RESTful API (see [API Specification](#api-specification)) written in Python that can find and manipulate images and geographical data using property data stored in a SQL database and images stored in cloud storage (See [Feature List](#feature-list)).
 Your API should be packaged as a containerized service.
 A test property database and images are provided for you (see [Setup](#setup)).

 There are several different options for features you can implement in the API.
 You can pick whichever ones you think you can do best in the time frame allotted.